BAK2K3/hard-drivers/README.md

 * The project's template was generated from [Code Institute's Gitpod Template](https://github.com/Code-Institute-Org/gitpod-full-template).
 * The project uses [Boostrap](https://getbootstrap.com/) v4.5.3, a 'Mobile First' HTML/CSS Framework for simple and intuitive responsive web design.
 * The project uses [jQuery](https://jquery.com/) v3.5.1, a Javascript library, for certain Bootstrap elements, and for form validation.
-* The project uses [Popper.js](https://popper.js.org/) v1.16.1, a Tooltip and Popover Positioning Enginge, for Tooltips and dropdowns.
+* The project uses [Popper.js](https://popper.js.org/) v1.16.1, a Tooltip and Popover Positioning Engine, for Tooltips and dropdowns.
 * The project uses [jsDelivr](https://www.jsdelivr.com/) as a Content Delivery Network for Bootstrap and Popper.
 * The project uses [FontAwesome](https://fontawesome.com/) v5.15.1, a free icon-set/toolkit for web development.
 * The project uses [Google Fonts](https://fonts.google.com/) for typography.
 * The project's images were compressed via [tinyjpg](https://tinyjpg.com/) to be appropriately sized for web content.
 * The project's accessibility was assesed via WebAim's [W.A.V.E](https://wave.webaim.org/) and Google Chrome's [Lighthouse](https://developers.google.com/web/tools/lighthouse).
 * The project's screen-reader accessibility was tested using [Screen Reader for Google Chrome](https://chrome.google.com/webstore/detail/screen-reader-for-google/nddfhonnmhcldcbmhbdldfpkbfpgjoeh/related?hl=en)
-* The project used Toptal's [Colorfilter](https://www.toptal.com/designers/colorfilter/) to assess how colourblind-friendly the site was.
+* The project used Toptal's [Colorfilter](https://www.toptal.com/designers/colorfilter/) to assess how colour-blind-friendly the site was.
 * The project's colour contract ratio was assessed using WebAim's [Contract Checker](https://webaim.org/resources/contrastchecker/)
-* The project's cross-browser compatability was enhanced using [Autoprefixer.io](https://autoprefixer.github.io).
+* The project's cross-browser compatibility was enhanced using [Autoprefixer.io](https://autoprefixer.github.io).
 * The project's HTML was validated using [W3C HTML Markup Validator](https://validator.w3.org/).
 * The project's CSS was validated using [W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/).
 * The project's Bootstrap was validated using [Bootlint](https://github.com/twbs/bootlint).